 A family history of the disease can also be a predictor of who will develop ulcerative colitis.

 Ulcerative colitis flares have no known cause.
 Treatment focuses on reducing the number of flares that a person experiences.

 Despite diet changes being one of the main focuses of treatment to avoid flares, researchers have found no evidence of food causing flares.

-Ulcerative colitis is considered an inflammatory bowel disease and affects the lower parts of the digestive tract.
-It usually starts in the rectum, moves to the anus, and eventually may move to other parts of the colon.
+Ulcerative colitis is a type of inflammatory bowel disease and affects the lower parts of the digestive tract.
+It usually starts in the rectum, moves to the anus, and may eventually move to other parts of the colon.

 Unlike other inflammatory bowel diseases, ulcerative colitis will stay in the lower section of the digestive tract.

-Ulcerative colitis has a variety of potential symptoms, which are heightened during a flare-up.
-The combination of symptoms a person experiences will vary.
-Some people may experience mild symptoms while others experience more serious ones.
+Ulcerative colitis has a variety of potential symptoms, which become more severe during a flare-up.
+The combination of symptoms will vary.
+Some people may experience mild symptoms, while others experience more serious ones.

 Ulcerative colitis symptoms include: